 America’s Finest Traditional Amusement Park

 Founded as a recreational playground far away from the hustle, bustle and smog of Downtown, the idyllic site overlooking the Monongahela River has transformed over the past 12 decades into one of the world’s great amusement parks, featuring rides and attractions fit for all ages.
 Designated a National Historic Landmark in 1987, you’ll find three roller coasters that date back to the 1920s, each as fun as the day they opened nearly a century ago.
-Alongside those classic coasters come modern thrillers like Phantom’s Revenge, Exterminator and Sky Rocket.
-And opening Summer 2018, don’t miss Thomas Town™ at Kennywood.
+Alongside those classic coasters come modern thrillers like Phantom’s Revenge, Exterminator, Sky Rocket and The Steel Curtain, headlining attraction of the new Steelers Country at Kennywood, the first ever theme park area devoted to a professional sports franchise.
+Younger guests will rush for the many family-friendly rides, the large and centrally located Kiddieland, and Thomas Town™ at Kennywood.
 The second-largest permanent Thomas & Friends™ attraction in North America brings five new rides themed to the beloved children’s brand, plus live shows, an indoor play zone, and more.

 Whether it’s your first visit or you’re a lifelong Season Passholder, a trip to Kennywood promises unforgettable family fun.
 Conveniently located about 20 minutes outside of Downtown Pittsburgh, Kennywood is one of Pennsylvania’s best entertainment options for families.
 Great deals on Kennywood tickets can be found for any budget, and our Group Sales Department is here to help plan an unforgettably fun visit for parties for anywhere from 15 to 15,000 people!